pillmuncher/yogic.cs/README.md

 that is the function cannot be proven in the universe described by the given set of functions/predicates.

+**API:**

+`public static Variable var(string name)`
+Creates a new logical variable with the given name.

+`public static Solutions success(Subst subst, Retry retry)`
+Represents a successful resolution.
+Takes a substitution environment and a retry continuation.
+First yields the substitution environment once and then invokes backtracking by delegating to the provided retry continuation.

+`public static Solutions failure()`
+Represents a failed resolution.

 [TODO: Api Doc]
 [TODO: Examples]